Israeli, Russian deputy military chiefs to coordinate on Syria

 Israel is worried the Russian deployment, which U.S. officials and regional sources say includes advanced anti-aircraft units and warplanes, risks pitting Russian forces against its own over Syria.

-Israeli jets have occasionally struck in neighboring Syria to foil suspected handovers of sophisticated Russian- or Iranian-supplied arms to Assad’s guerrilla allies in Lebanon.
+Israeli jets have occasionally struck in neighbouring Syria to foil suspected handovers of sophisticated Russian- or Iranian-supplied arms to Assad’s guerrilla allies in Lebanon.

-The United States has also raised concerns that Russian military support for Assad could raise the risk of confrontation with the U.S.-led coalition that has been carrying out air strikes against Islamic State in Syria.

 An Israeli military officer, who spoke on condition of anonymity, told Reuters the talks with Moscow would focus on aerial operations in Syria and “electromagnetic coordination”.

-The latter appeared to refer to the sides agreeing not to scramble each other’s radio communications or radar-tracking systems, and devising ways of identifying each other’s forces to avoid any unintended confrontation in the heat of battle.
+The latter appeared to refer to the sides agreeing not to scramble each other’s radio communications or radar-tracking systems, and devising ways of identifying each other’s forces ahead of any unintended confrontation in the heat of battle.

 Israel and Russia will also coordinate on sea operations off Syria’s Mediterranean coast, where Moscow has a major naval base, the Israeli officer said.

-In Moscow, Kremlin spokesman Dmitry Peskov said progress had been made in Russian-Israeli contacts over Syria, though he declined to confirm the coordinating team could meet soon.

-“When it comes to communication channels and coordination of possible actions, yes, in fact, this topic was discussed and certain agreements and points during the meeting with Netanyahu were reached,” Peskov told reporters in a conference call.

-Writing by Dan Williams; Additional reporting by Maria Tsvetkova in Moscow; Editing by Mark Trevelyan
+Russian officials had no immediate comment.
+(Writing by Dan Williams; Additional reporting by Polina Devitt in Moscow; Editing by Robert Birsel)